ngamradt/boilerplate-jamstack-website-build/README.md

 ---
 **NOTE**

-It is recommended that this repository not be used directly, the "Use this template" button should be utilized to create fork of this repository.
+It is recommended that this repository not be used directly, the "Use this template" button should be utilized to create your own copy of this repository.
 This will allow you to make modifications to this Lambda and CloudFormation template as you need them.
-If there are enhancements from the source repository, you can always pull them in as needed.
+When there are enhancements to the source repository, you can always pull them in as needed.

 ---